vicariousdrama/nodeyez/README.md

 4. Install Beautiful Soup python library using the command `python3 -m pip install beautifulsoup4`
 5. Install git using the command `sudo apt install git`.
 This will get used later to clone the repo.
 6. Install torify using the command `sudo apt-get install apt-transport-tor`.
    This may be used when calling external services like Bisq or Mempool.space to improve privacy.
 7. Install pandas using the command `python3 -m pip install pandas`.
-This is used by the luxor related scripts
+This is used by the luxor related scripts.

 ### Prepare output folder and clone repository